 Poole Food Bank

-The Poole Food Bank was established in 2007 to provide emergency food for families and individuals in need.
-The achievement of the churches of Poole has been awesome, a total of one and a half tons of food has been given via Harvest Festivals, weekly church donations and by schools.
+The Poole Food Bank was established in 2007 to provide three days’ worth of food food to families and individuals in need.
+The achievement of the churches of Poole has been incredible, a total of one and a half tons of food has been given via Harvest Festivals, weekly church donations and by schools.

-Thank you all for your kind support and to Richard and Barbara Fairbrother for taking the food to the store.
+Thank you all for your kind support and to Jo for taking the food to the store.

 The food is of a good standard, reasonably priced and you will receive a warm welcome from those employed to help.

-If you would like to find out more about the Food Bank, please contact Mandy Williams on 679841 or see their website at www.poolefoodbank.co.uk
+If you would like to find out more about the Food Bank, please contact Judith and her team on 01202 669566 or click here to see their website

 The Leprosy Mission is a leading international Christian development mission working in 28 countries.
 We have served people affected by leprosy since 1874.